Photo by Pawel Janiak on Unsplash

 Confirmation bias

 When we're seeking to discover what's real about the world around us, understanding the role of confirmation bias in our thinking is essential.
 Confirmation bias is, “the tendency to seek out evidence consistent with one’s views, and to ignore, dismiss, or selectively reinterpret evidence that contradicts them” (Lilienfeld et al., 2009, p.
 391).
 Confirmation bias is often at play when you’re skimming headlines and you see one suggesting that, upon clicking the link, you’ll find content that conflicts with one of your core or strongly held beliefs.
 For instance, a person who believes MMR vaccines cause autism might come across an article stating that there's no scientific evidence of a link to autism (like the one linked here).
-Confirmation bias is active when you want to ignore the link.
-If you do happen to click through and read further, confirmation bias is active when you dismiss what you read as nonsense or twist it to be less in conflict with your belief.
+Confirmation bias is active when a person wants to ignore the information in the article for the reason that it conflicts with their belief.
+If the person does happen to click through and read further, confirmation bias may be active when they dismiss what they read as nonsense or twist it to be less in conflict with their belief.

-Similarly, if you're a person who believes MMR vaccines are perfectly safe, you might at some point come across an article that challenges that view.
-It doesn't matter whether your view is correct or not—confirmation bias may still be at play, and usually we are not aware of it.
-It might sound like confirmation bias can be a good thing, allowing us to hold onto our true beliefs or beliefs we cherish.
-However, it's important to note that it's not applied selectively to preserve high quality or rational beliefs.
+Similarly, if you're a person who believes MMR vaccines are safe and have no relationship with autism at all, you might at some point come across an article that challenges that view.
+Confirmation bias may impact our thinking and behaviour regardless of the veracity of the belief.
+It might sound, then, like confirmation bias can be a good thing, allowing us to hold onto our true beliefs or beliefs we cherish.
+However, it's important to note that it's not applied selectively to preserve true beliefs or beliefs we hold with good reason.
 It should concern us that we have a tendency to hold onto views solely because they're ours.
 There are times when doing so can prevent important learning or might even be putting us in harm's way.

 Confirmation bias can have quite subtle effects that are not easy to identify through casual reflection on how we process information.
-For instance, you might decide to go on reading the article that conflicts with your belief, but get more adversarial or nit-picky than usual with its good arguments and evidence.
-Although this careful analysis could be part good critical thinking, if it's practiced only—or to a greater extent—on arguments and evidence with which you disagree, there's a problem.
-A specific instance of apparently effective critical thinking may be couched in a larger pattern of bias, thus rendering one's information processing relatively ineffective overall.
+For instance, you might decide to go on reading the article that conflicts with your belief, but get more adversarial or nit-picky than usual with its arguments and evidence.
+Although this careful analysis could be part of good critical thinking, if strong critique is practiced only, or to a greater extent, on arguments and evidence with which you disagree, there's bias at play and that selective critique can be a problem.
+A specific instance of apparently effective critical thinking may be couched in a larger pattern of bias (i.e., a tendency to approach things you find disagreeable more critically than things with which you agree), thus rendering one's information processing relatively ineffective overall.
 We want to strive toward effective critical thinking regardless of whether we agree or disagree with what we read, watch, and hear.

-Importantly, none of this is deliberate—we're not thinking, "I better read this hyper-critically because it could be damaging to my beliefs about vaccines."
-Rather, we tend to go on believing that we're diligent truth seekers.
+Importantly, none of this is deliberate and most often we're quite unconscious of the process—we're not thinking, "I better read this hyper-critically because it could be damaging to my beliefs about vaccines."
+Rather, we may tend to go on believing that we're diligent truth seekers.
 It's valuable to question that assumption we have about ourselves.

 Naïve realism